Survey Studies in Reformed Theology

 2. to send the Savior to make full satisfaction for the sins of the whole world

-3. upon that satisfaction, to remit the guilt of original sin & impart sufficient grace and light to every man to enable them to attain eternal life
+3. upon that satisfaction, to remit the guilt of original sin & impart sufficient grace and light to every person to enable them to attain eternal life

 4. Those who improve that grace and persevere to the end are ordained to be saved.
 God purposes eternally to save those he foresees will persevere in faith and holy living.

+There is also the Lutheran Scheme.
 The writings of Luther and the first editions of Melancthon’s writings agree with the strict Augustinian scheme.
 In later editions Melancthon expressed that men cooperate with God’s grace in their conversion.
-The reason why some are regenerated and others are not became rooted in this idea of cooperation.
+The reason why some are regenerated and others are not, became rooted in this idea of cooperation.
 This “synergism” became a very controversial issue in the Lutheran church.

 In the Form of Concord the idea of cooperation was rejected.
 Regeneration was seen as the exclusive and supernatural work of the Holy Spirit upon the sinner.
-But it did allow that the grace of God can be resisted and therefore explain why all who are outwardly called do not respond in faith.
+But it did allow that grace can be resisted and therefore all who are outwardly called do not respond in faith.
 This view was overturned by later Lutheran theologians as inconsistent.
-They favored instead a view of God’s foreknowledge that bases election upon foreseeing if each individual would believe and persevere to the end.
+They favored instead a view of God’s foreknowledge.
+It bases election upon God foreseeing if each individual would believe and persevere to the end.